awsdocs/aws-codebuild-user-guide/doc_source/concepts.md

 1. CodeBuild uses the build project to create the build environment\.

-1. CodeBuild downloads the source code into the build environment and then uses the build specification \(build spec\), as defined in the build project or included directly in the source code\.
+1. CodeBuild downloads the source code into the build environment and then uses the build specification \(buildspec\), as defined in the build project or included directly in the source code\.
 A *build spec* is a collection of build commands and related settings, in YAML format, that CodeBuild uses to run a build\.
-For more information, see the [Build Spec Reference](build-spec-ref.md)\.
+For more information, see the [Buildspec Reference](build-spec-ref.md)\.

 1. If there is any build output, the build environment uploads its output to an Amazon S3 bucket\.
-The build environment can also perform tasks that you specify in the build spec \(for example, sending build notifications to an Amazon SNS topic\)\.
+The build environment can also perform tasks that you specify in the buildspec \(for example, sending build notifications to an Amazon SNS topic\)\.
 For an example, see [Build Notifications Sample](sample-build-notifications.md)\.

 1. While the build is running, the build environment sends information to CodeBuild and Amazon CloudWatch Logs\.